საერთო ცხელი ხაზი +995 577 07 05 63

 [14] The Draft Law of Georgia “On Amendments to the Law of Georgia on Combating Drug-Related Crimes”, available at: https://cutt.ly/9ri6M9PS.

-[15] For more details on the mechanism of rights deprivation, you can refer to: Social Justice Center, “Mechanism of Deprivation of Rights for Drug-Related Crimes”, 2024, available at: https://cutt.ly/pro4j5PQ.
+[15] For more details on the mechanism of rights deprivation, you can refer to Social Justice Center, “Mechanism of Deprivation of Rights for Drug-Related Crimes”, 2024, available at: https://cutt.ly/pro4j5PQ.

 [17] The Law of Georgia on “Narcotic Drugs, Psychotropic Substances and Precursors and Narcological Assistance”, available at: https://cutt.ly/Uro4kOeB.

-[17] The Draft Law of Georgia “On Amendments to the Law of Georgia on Narcotic Drugs, Psychotropic Substances, Precursors, and Narcological Assistance”, available at: https://cutt.ly/Mri77wY7.
+[18] The Law of Georgia “On Amendments to the Law of Georgia on Narcotic Drugs, Psychotropic Substances, Precursors, and Narcological Assistance”, available at: https://cutt.ly/Mri77wY7.

 [22] The explanatory note of the Draft Law of Georgia “On Amendments to the Criminal Code of Georgia”, available at: https://cutt.ly/8rowiMsf.